Macrometacorp/macrometa-graph-example/README.md

 ### Initial setup

-1. Open a CLI and run the command below to clone this repository.
+1. Open a terminal window and run the command below to clone this repository.
 You can do:

 ```
 git clone https://github.com/Macrometacorp/macrometa-graph-example.git